ZechengLi19/CIM/README.md

 #### Note:
 - VOC2012/annotations is a folder containing label files in json format.
-- VOC2012/COB_SBD_trainaug and VOC2012/output are folders containing COB files.
+- VOC2012/COB_SBD_trainaug and VOC2012/COB_SBD_val are folders containing COB files.
 - coco2017/COB-COCO is a folder containing COB files.
+- model_weight/ is a folder containing weight of models.
+Weights can be downloaded from [here](https://drive.google.com/drive/folders/1kzFsaPlbYK0OY31a7vqsRLDaJQ2BbAs0?usp=sharing).
 - label_assign/ contains pre-computed pseudo labels for VOC2012 and COCO2017 datasets, link is [here](https://drive.google.com/drive/folders/1j44PAimT7v4RkkOlKbbqcCLAiNf9sXjN?usp=sharing).
-It also can be created by running **`tools\prm_tools\prm_label_assign.py`**, the weights of prm model can be downloaded from [here](https://drive.google.com/drive/folders/1kzFsaPlbYK0OY31a7vqsRLDaJQ2BbAs0?usp=sharing).
+It also can be created by running **`tools\prm_tools\prm_label_assign.py`**.
+- cob is a folder containing two dataset proposals.
+The pkl files contain proposals that are scaled to a size of 7*7.
+These files will be used in RoiAlign operation.
 - cob_iou/ can be downloaded from [here](https://drive.google.com/drive/folders/1BwS_FaM9OOWzpjAR5Tul2gLgFbv0iN9X?usp=sharing).
 It also can be created by running **`tools\prm_tools\create_cob_iou.py`**.
 - cob_asy_iou/ can be downloaded from [here](https://drive.google.com/drive/folders/1PZfP9Wz0uL33wMcY6wX--C6Wb_cH1ZHT?usp=sharing).
 It also can be created by running **`tools\prm_tools\create_cob_asy_iou.py`**.